mundia416/Recyclerview/README.md

 3. Copy all the files in the base repository to the directory of the newly created android project replacing all the files and directories

-4. open the following directories and rename them to the directories of your newly created android project following its package name
+4. Open the following directories and rename them to the directories of your newly created android project following its package name

 ```
 Base/app/src/main/java/com/nosetrap/base